AdamHarries/clearairturbulence.co.uk/posts/2016-11-25-syntax-and-semantics.markdown

 ---
 title: Syntax and semantics
 author: PhD
-tags: scala, industry, programming languages
+tags: scala, industry, programming languages, unfinished, in progress
 ---

+## Note

+This post is unfinished.
+Take everything I say here with a pinch of salt.

 ## Why the continuum is bad.